10 Things First-Time-Home-Buyers Should Know!

 3. It takes a while (except when it doesn't)

 The timing can really vary so much.
-I've had buyers that take 1 day to find the perfect home and others that take 1 year.
+I've had buyers that take 1 day to find the perfect home and others that take years.
 But for most cases, it takes a few months from start to finish until you are in your new home.
 It's important to see a variety of houses and neighborhoods when you're searching for the right home so that you can gain a frame of reference.
 But remember, certain times of year, thing can get very competitive and houses sell quickly.
-So if you find the perfect home and are ready to take the leap, things will likely move very quickly from there.
+So it’s important to have all your ducks in a row before you start looking so that when you find the perfect home, you are ready to jump on it.
 Also keep in mind that, depending on what part of the month you close in, you'll have 1-2 months after closing before your first mortgage payment is due which is important to note so you can avoid having any overlapping payments between rent and mortgage.
+Discuss this further with your agent and your lender.

 4.Get pre-approved BEFORE you start to look